 Pasta e fagioli is a classic Italian soup that's perfect for a cozy night in.
-Beans, pancetta, garlic, and plenty of veggies make this one flavorful soup!
+It has beans, pancetta, garlic, and plenty of veggies to make it an incredibly flavorful rustic soup!

 What is pasta e fagioli?

 Pasta and beans!
-This dish started as a "peasant" dish with inexpensive ingredients, and it's definitely stood the test of time because it's so tasty.
+This classic Italian soup started as a "peasant" dish with inexpensive ingredients, and it's definitely stood the test of time because it's just so tasty!
+You might be familiar with the Olive Garden version of pasta e fagioli, but this one is closer to a traditional rendition of the soup since it has pancetta.

 How to make pasta e fagioli soup